omidbachari/rack-work/rack.md

 Rack::Handler::WEBrick.run app
 ```
-However, the Rack Class provides us with some special objects to make rack app development convenient.
+In addition, the Rack Class provides us with some special objects to make rack app development convenient.

 ```
 require 'rack'